gannonprudhomme/Artificer/Assets/Scripts/3D Navigation/Octree.md

    that I could surely do to reduce this, but I'm not releasing this so I don't mind too much.
 4. Using the digital differential analyzer algorithm for more efficiently stepping through nodes during the `Octree.Raycast` operation

    a.
-I currently use a fixed step lengt, and didn't optimize further as it was fast enough for my purposes
+I currently use a fixed step length, and didn't optimize further as it was fast enough for my purposes
 5. Use Lazy* / Lazy Theta* for pathfinding
 6. Morton code usages?
 I could never figure out how they'd be applied
 7. Perform loading & neighbor generation asynchronously / on a background thread